 Post-pandemic fashion manufacturing: Essential technology for the manufacturer

 For the most part, I focused on brands, but the same principles apply to fashion manufacturing.
 In this blog post, let’s focus on how manufacturers can adapt to the new normal by achieving visibility and collaboration with the right software.

 An ERP system (and again, my reference system is Infor CloudSuite Fashion) can provide the backbone for core processes related to manufacturing.
 Used correctly, it can provide the visibility that is demanded of manufacturers today.
-Given below is a diagram of a typical fashion manufacturing business.

 Figure 1: Fashion Manufacturing with Retail

-Master Data Management (MDM)Master data is the data that relates to all the entities and objects involved in your business.
+Master data is the data that relates to all the entities and objects involved in your business.
 A style is a master data object, and the data relating to it will be the composition, color options, size options, images, SKUs, units of measure, and so on.
 Similarly, a supplier is also a master data object, and the data relating to it is information such as the address, payment terms, phone number, email address, bank details.
 Having those data maintained in a central repository, independent of orders, simplifies data management.
 Manually entering and maintaining data, every time an order is placed, can lead to a lot of errors.
 Instead, master data can be maintained in the MDM system, removing the need for cumbersome, repetitive data entry, reducing user error, and providing clear visibility.
 The data can be reused whenever necessary, such as for future orders on continuity styles or repeat orders with suppliers.

 A key master data element, the BOM, is like a “recipe” for manufacturing a style.
 It contains a list of all the raw materials (RMs) needed as well as all the functions you need to do – like sewing and packaging operations.
 In an ERP, various bits of master data are linked in a hierarchical BOM, together with the quantities required of each bit.
 For example, Style A needs 1.4 meters of fabric B and two of button Cs.
 If an order for 1000 units of Style A is placed, the system uses the BOM to calculate how much fabric B and button C is needed.
 It is also used for determining product costings.

 Figure 2: Bill of Material

 I am a massive fan of MRP; I think it is the engine that drives all the magic of an ERP.
 First, set up the master data, including styles, RMs, BOMs, vendors, lead times.
 Next, place orders or forecasts (again, these can be interfaced, EDI’d, or uploaded, no need for manual keying in).
 Press the shiny MRP button, and the system does all the production and procurement math for you.
-It looks at all the demand and supply in the system:

 - Stock sitting in warehouses, both finished goods and raw materials